Latest Vana (VANA) News Update

 1. Capella Upgrade (14 July 2025)

-- Enhanced security with upgraded cryptographic protocols to safeguard user data privacy.
+- Security enhancements: Upgraded cryptographic protocols to safeguard user privacy.

-What this means: This is bullish for VANA because faster, more secure data flows could attract developers and users to its ecosystem, potentially increasing demand for the token.
-However, successful adoption depends on post-upgrade network stability.
+What this means: This is bullish for VANA because faster, more secure data flows could attract developers and enterprises seeking scalable AI/data solutions.
+(Source)

 Conclusion